 PhD in Communication Sciences and Disorders

-Minimum requirements for application to CSD graduate programs:
+Minimum requirements for application to the PhD graduate program:

 - Hold a bachelor's degree from a regionally accredited institution or a recognized institution in another country whose requirements for the bachelor's degree are substantially equivalent to a U.S. bachelor's degree.

 - Minimum grade requirements: 2.750 overall GPA and 3.500 GPA in the last 60 semester credit hours.

 - Three letters of recommendation.

 - Professional resume.

 - Official scores for the Graduate Record Examination (GRE) or Miller Analogies Test (MAT) taken within the last five years.